zhubonan/aiida-castep/docs/source/user_guide/first_calc.rst

  calc.set_max_wallclock_seconds(3600)
  calc.set_resources({"num_machines": 2})

-This lets AiiDA kown we want to run on a single node for 3600 seconds.
+This lets AiiDA known we want to run on a single node for 3600 seconds.
 You may want to call ``set_custom_schduler_commands`` for inserting additional lines in to the submission script, for example, to define the project account to be charged.

-Submiting the calculations
+Submitting the calculations
 --------------------------

 Now we are ready to submit the calculation.